Tre101/02-Space-Shooter/README.md

 Project-02 for BL-MSCH-C220 at Indiana University.
 Created 2/12/2022

-A simple 2D space shooter, with a ship that can shoot enemies and meteors
+A simple 2D space shooter

 ## Implementation
-Keyboard Controls,
+Keyboard Controls, with a ship that can shoot enemies and meteors

 ## References
 https://kenney.nl/assets/space-shooter-redux